r-pogo/vade_mecum/Python/classes_oop/Inheritance.md

 ___
 ## The super() Function
 Python's built-in `super()` method returns a temporary object of the superclass to help access its methods.
 It purpose is to avoid using the base class name explicity.
 It also enables yor class to inherit from multiple base classes.
-`super()` gives you access to methods in a superclass from the subclass that inherits from it.
-`super()` alone returns a temporary object of the superclass that then allows you to call that superclass’s methods.

 A common use case is building classes that extend the functionality of previously built classes.
-Calling the previously built methods with super() saves you from needing to rewrite those methods in your subclass,
-and allows you to swap out superclasses with minimal code changes.
+Calling the previously built methods with super() saves you from needing to rewrite those methods in your subclass, and allows you to swap out superclasses with minimal code changes.
-A child class’s overridden method is often similar to the parent class’s method.
-Even though inheritance is a code reuse technique, overriding a method might cause you to rewrite the same code
-from the parent class’s method as part of the child class’s method.
-To prevent this duplicate code,
-the built-in super() function allows an overriding method to call the original method in the parent class.

 ```python
 class Base:
     def __init__(self):